howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 </Instruction>

-Let's go through the changes marked with comments
+Let's go through the changes marked with comments:

 1. You are importing the `graphql` model which exports the `Link` objectType through `index.ts`.
 The import is named `types`.